ryan-a-baker/ryanbakerio/_posts/2019-09-04-eks-node-drainer.md

 ![Lifecycle Hook Created](https://github.com/ryan-a-baker/ryanbakerio/blob/master/img/lifecyclehookcreated.png?raw=true){: .center-block :}

 Take a deep breath, that's the last manual thing you'll have to do.
-The rest is all defined by running the CloudFormation.
+The rest is all defined by running the CloudFormation template.

 ## CloudWatch Event Rule